 climbed and climbed, and finally we made it to the top, a breathtaking sight.
 Ulm and the border of Bavaria sprawled out before us like an architectual model of some ancient city, hardly appearing real, and I could say or do nothing except stare, both at the beauty of the landscape, and at the architecture of something so massive built several hundred years before my home country came into existence.

-an I ascended I might add, more than the feelings of awe and wonder, I was left with one overriding emotion, sadness.
+As I came down, much fast than I ascended I might add, more than the feelings of awe and wonder, I was left with one overriding emotion, sadness.
 I was truly, deeply saddened at the thought that the German people live in the shadows of some of the most spectacular churches known to man, but they are viewed as little more than tourist attractions or premodern examples of the greatness of German craftsmanship.

 In short, Christianity has been widely discarded here, placed somewhere in the middle ground between careless apathy and outright rejection, leaning towards disdain.
 These magnificient structures that dot the roadways of towns and villages both large and small are as ghost-towns on Sunday mornings, shells of their former selves.